NERC-CEH/puppet-cows/README.md

 ## Limitations

-This module has been tested on CentOS 6.x
+This module has been tested on CentOS 6.x, it requries the EPEL repos be available on the target server.

 ## Contributors